consentsam/project-ledger-docs/README.md

-# ProjectLedger Documentation Deployment
+# LearnLedger Documentation Deployment

-This repository contains the API documentation for the ProjectLedger platform, ready to be deployed on Vercel.
+This repository contains the API documentation for the LearnLedger platform, ready to be deployed on Vercel.

 ## Structure